opensearch-project/documentation-website/_security-analytics/usage/rules.md

 ---
 layout: default
-title: Working with rules
+title: Working with detection rules
 parent: Using Security Analytics
 nav_order: 40
 ---

-# Working with rules
+# Working with detection rules

-The Rules window lists all security rules and provides options for filtering the list and viewing details for each rule.
+The **Detection rules** window lists all security rules used for detection creation and provides options for filtering the list and viewing details for each rule.
 Further options let you import rules and create new rules by first duplicating a Sigma rule then modifying it.
 This section covers navigation of the Rules page and description of the actions you can perform.

 <img src="{{site.url}}{{site.baseurl}}/images/Security/Rules.png" alt="The Rules page" width="90%">

 ## Viewing and filtering rules

-When you open the Rules page, all rules are listed in the table.
+When you open the Detection rules page, all rules are listed in the table.
 Use the search bar to search for specific rules by entering a full or partial name and pressing **Return/Enter** on your keyboard.
 The list is filtered and displays matching results.

 Alternatively, you can use the **Rule type**, **Rule severity**, and **Source** dropdown lists to drill down in the alerts and filter for preferred results.
 You can select multiple options from each list and use all three in combination to narrow results.